 Beds in Shared Rooms: What are my Options?

-As soon as the Twins start climbing out of their cribs, it’s time to move to proper beds.
-This is sure to happen earlier than it did with their sister, afterall, the temptation of each other is too much!
-I’ve always liked the idea of keeping them together, but what are the options for beds in shared rooms?
-I intend to find out, and start designing my big boys’ room… I am more than excited!
+As soon as the Twins started climbing out of their cribs, it was time to move to proper beds.
+This was sure to happen earlier than it did with their sister, the temptation of getting to each other was too much!
+I’ve always liked the idea of keeping them together in one room, but what are the options for beds in shared rooms?

 *This post contains affiliate links.
 This means I may get a commission if you decide to purchase one of the products I link to.
 For more information, read my Privacy Policy*